tiarno/reachtim/content/pages/contact.rst

 :slug: contact
 :summary: contact information

 Hello!
 My name is Tim Arnold.
-I work mainly with LaTeX and Python and sometimes do web development, system security, and system administration.
+I work mainly with security, LaTeX, and Python and sometimes do web development, system security, and system administration.

 I live in North Carolina, USA and my day job is at SAS_ Institute Inc.